-- Developing links with industry to provide you with the opportunity to develop skills in a real industry setting. - Providing a safe and healthy learning environment - both within the school and in work placement. - Counselling and careers advisory services. - Specialist staff to assist with literacy, language and numeracy skills. - Specialist support staff, facilities and learning materials for students with disabilities. - Specialist support staff for Aboriginal and Torres Strait Islander students and students from non-English speaking backgrounds.
+- Developing links with industry to provide you with the opportunity to develop skills in a real industry setting. - Providing a safe and healthy learning environment - both within the school and in work placement. - Counselling and careers advisory services. - Specialist staff to assist with literacy, language and numeracy skills as identified by the completion of LLN robot on course commencement. - Specialist support staff, facilities and learning materials for students with disabilities. - Specialist support staff for Aboriginal and Torres Strait Islander students and students from non-English speaking backgrounds.